Karansahoo17/Diffusion-DDPM-/README.md

 ## Overview

 This repository contains a complete implementation of DDPM for image generation.
-The model learns to generate images by learning to reverse a gradual noising process.
+The model learns to generate images by learning to reverse a gradual noising process.This project implements the DDPM algorithm as described in the paper "Denoising Diffusion Probabilistic Models" by Ho et al. The implementation features a modular design with separate components for the U-Net architecture, diffusion process, training utilities, and evaluation tools.
+Features

+Modular Architecture: Clean separation of concerns with dedicated modules for model, training, data handling, and utilities Flexible U-Net: Configurable U-Net architecture with attention mechanisms Multiple Noise Schedules: Support for linear and cosine noise scheduling Comprehensive Testing: Full test suite covering model components and diffusion process Visualization Tools: Built-in utilities for visualizing training progress and generated samples Easy Configuration: YAML-based configuration system

 ## Project Structure